kristianlm/chicken-apk/template/readme.md

 - A dummy native component (libapp.so) that says hello and things

 If you just want to play with Chicken, you don't have to build this since this requires the Android SDK and NDK and this can be painful.
+The build `template.apk` is therefore committed in this repo for that purpose.

 ## Building

+This is a pretty straight-forward Android app, so the usual steps apply.

 ```
 $ cat local.properties # replace with your own paths